-After clicking Add KX Device to save the data, the new KVM switch's content is shown.
+• Click Save, and the new KVM switch's content is shown.

 Important: If "Allow LDAP Single Sign-on" is enabled, LDAP users can omit entering credentials in favor of their LDAP credentials being used.
 Otherwise, user credentials for a KVM switch are saved on a per-user basis.
 Other users must enter and save their own user credentials for the KVM switches you added.
-See Editing KVM Switches (on page 28).
+See Editing KVM Switches (on page 31).